-Especially, your great goofy grin, your big hearty laugh, and the huge hugs that you gave everyone whenever you saw them.
+Especially, your great goofy grin, your big hearty laugh, and the huge hugs you gave everyone whenever you saw them.

-Despite our new companion, we will try moving through our grief as it visits by putting one foot in front of the other–one minute, one hour, one day at a time.
+Despite our new companion, we will try moving through our grief by putting one foot in front of the other–one minute, one hour, one day at a time.

 Knowing this family, we will probably make it a game and call it something original like, What-Would-Baa-Boo-Do or Uncle-Bill-Do-If-He-Were-Here.

 It’s hard to feel reassured or convinced that brighter days await, but I have my family–and your family–and their families too–and all of our friends.

 We have faith in God’s plan.

-I hope I can become at least half the man you were, Bill, as a husband, son, dad, brother, uncle and friend any maybe, someday–not too soon, a Grandpa, too.
+I hope I can become at least half the man you were, Bill, as a husband, son, dad, brother, uncle and friend and maybe, someday–not too soon, a Grandpa, too.

 I will think of you Magoo, like I always have,

 Imagining your life force now, like a radiant ray of the sun in a solar eclipse.

 Moving us up and over and through our grief, it will emerge from the vastness and the darkness into the brilliant light of the sun.

 And I will pray,

 Like a ray of sun, which, even in complete darkness is never truly separated from its source, that we, too, will never be separated from our Source.

 In that way, we will never be truly separated from you.

 So, I’m not going to say goodbye, Bill, because your spirit-ass is comin’ with me.

 Wherever I go, you’ll be there, too.

-And when I give someone a hug, I’ll give them an extra squeeze for you too because your spirit will live on in all of us–for as long as we live on.
+And when I give someone a hug, I’ll give them an extra squeeze for you because your spirit will live on in all of us–for as long as we live on.